 CGES is one of ten Centers for German and European Studies in North America that was founded through a generous grant from the German Academic Exchange Service (DAAD).
 This funding from the German government makes the following events possible.

-Upcoming DAAD Event Series:
+Past DAAD Event Series: